Atharvojha/blog/content/blog/blog1.md

 draft = false
 +++

+# RENEWAL FROM THE FALL

+Without grinding wheat there can be no bread

+No alchemy can turn gold into lead

+The surgeon has to use the knife and score

+The skin in order to affect a cure

+To make a coat the tailor cuts the cloth

+A sheep to slaughter makes the festive broth

+The builder has to dig the ruins to build

+Anything new.
+The garden’s only filled

+With roses when the gardener digs the weeds

+And turns the soil to plant the New Year’s seeds

+And so my friend, to be remade and whole

+Prepare to desecrate your very soul.

-## The Power of Renewal: A Reflection on Rilke's Poem
+## The Power of Renewal

-Rainer Maria Rilke's poem "Renewal from the Fall" is a beautiful and powerful meditation on the importance of transformation and renewal.
+"Renewal from the Fall" is a beautiful and powerful meditation on the importance of transformation and renewal.
 The poem speaks to the truth that in order to create something new, we must first destroy the old.
 This can be a painful process, but it is ultimately necessary for growth.

 **The Importance of Transformation**